rbb-data/starter/README.md

 This project was bootstrapped with the [rbb starter](https://github.com/rbb-data/starter) and [nextjs](https://nextjs.org/).

-## Start a new Project:
+## Start a new project:

-To create a new project, pick a `cool-project-name` and run:
+To create a new project, either use GitHub's "Use this template" button above ↑ or pick a `cool-project-name` and run:

 ```bash
 git clone git@github.com:rbb-data/starter.git cool-project-name --depth 1